 The Kowloon Walled City Park is a remnant of one of Hong Kong’s historical and notorious landmarks – The Kowloon Walled City.

 The Kowloon Walled City is still remembered today as a haven of crime and debauchery.
 Originally a Chinese military fort, the Walled City became an enclave after the New Territories were leased to Britain in 1898.
 Its population increased dramatically following the Japanese occupation of Hong Kong during World War II.
 By 1987, the Walled City contained 33,000 residents within its 2.6-hectare (6.4-acre) walls.
-From the 1950’s to the 1970’s, it was controlled by triads and had high rates of prostitution, gambling, and drug use.
+From the 1950s to the 1970s, the walled city was controlled by Triads and had high prostitution, gambling, and drug use rates.

 Over time, both the British and the Chinese governments found the City to be increasingly intolerable, despite a reduction in the reported crime rate.
 The quality of life in the Walled City – sanitary conditions in particular – remained far behind the rest of Hong Kong.
 And so, it had to be destroyed.